Treaty of Verdun: Legacy

 The division reflected an adherence to the old Frankish custom of partible or divisible inheritance amongst a ruler's sons, rather than primogeniture (i.e., inheritance by the eldest son) which would soon be adopted by both Frankish kingdoms.
 Since Lotharingia combined lengthy and vulnerable land borders with poor internal communications as it was severed by the Alps, it was not a viable entity and soon fragmented.
 This made it difficult for a single ruler to reassemble Charlemagne's empire.
 Only Charles the Fat achieved this briefly.

 In 855, the northern section became fragile Lotharingia, which became disputed by the more powerful states that evolved out of Francia Occidentalis (present day France) and Francia Orientalis (present day Germany).
 Generations of kings of France and Germany were unable to establish a firm rule over Lothair's kingdom.
 While the north of Lotharingia was then composed of independent countries, the southern third of Lotharingia, Alsace-Lorraine, was traded back and forth between France and Germany from the 18th to the 20th century.
 In 1766, it passed to France after the death of Stanisław Leszczyński, who had acquired the region from the German Habsburgs by the Treaty of Vienna (1738) ending the War of Polish Succession (1733–1738).
 In 1871, Alsace-Lorraine became German, after the victory of Prussia and its German allies over the French in the Franco-Prussian War (1870–1871).
 In 1919, it became French again by the Treaty of Versailles (1919), following the French victory over the Germans in World War I (1914–1918).
-In 1940, Germany reannexed Alsace-Lorraine following Germany's conquest of France.
+In 1940, Germany re-annexed Alsace-Lorraine following Germany's conquest of France.
 Finally, in 1945, after World War II (1939–1945), Alsace-Lorraine was solidified as French territory, which it remains to this day, more than a thousand years after the Treaty of Verdun.
 The collapse of the Middle Frankish Kingdom also compounded the disunity of the Italian Peninsula, which persisted into the 19th century.